soyuz43/DreamTracker/README.md

   dotnet --version
   ```

-If it doesn’t start with `8.`, download it from:
+If it doesn’t start with `8.`, download it from
 [Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 * **PostgreSQL**